mpsonntag/prespost/201900_GSoC/Proposals.md

 metadata from files and to present and visualize the results as statistical summaries.

-A successful applicant will have some experience with Python and Go as well as git and is interested in working with ElasticSearch and JavaScript based data visualization.
+A successful applicant will have some experience with Python and Go as well as git and is interested in working with ElasticSearch and JavaScript-based data visualization.

 [1] https://gin.g-node.org
 [2] https://github.com/G-Node/python-odml